wml-frc/WML/README.md

 - You can view the generated documentation for each project via `https://buchel.family/repository/wml/first/<library>/<library>-Docs/<version>/<library>-<version>-documentation.zip`
 - E.g https://buchel.family/repository/wml/first/WML-Core/WML-Core-Docs/latest/WML-Core-Docs-latest-documentation.zip

-- You can naviage these docs and files manually too via https://buchel.family/repository/wml/first/
+- You can also naviage the files and docs manually via https://buchel.family/repository/wml/first/

 ### Library examples
 - Added to the library is an [example folder](/examples/).
 More examples are planned, however, I am aware that there are not many examples currently (especially compared to the breadth of the content in the library).

-- I recommend looking at code that uses the library to get a better idea of what to do. (e.g. The Build environment we use for testing [Src](Robot/src/main))
+- I recommend looking at code that uses the library to get a better idea of what to do. (e.g. CurtinFRC's code -> [Code](https://github.com/CurtinFRC/2021-GameChangers))

 ## Contributing to WML
 [CONTRIBUTING.md](CONTRIBUTING.md)

-<sub><sup>readme written by [@CJBuchel](https://github.com/CJBuchel), 30/10/21</sup></sub>
+<sub><sup>readme written by [@CJBuchel](https://github.com/CJBuchel), 20/12/21</sup></sub>